Natalie Frank has a Ph.D. in Clinical psychology. She specializes in Pediatric Psychology and Behavioral Medicine.

-The more constraints one imposes, the more one frees oneself of the chains that shackle the spirit... the arbitrariness of the constraint only serves to obtain precision of execution— Igor Stravinsky
+The more constraints one imposes, the more one frees oneself of the chains that shackle the spirit... the arbitrariness of the constraint only serves to obtain precision of execution

 Writer's Block?
 You're in Good Company

-Writer’s world-wide have searched for reliable methods of banishing Writer’s Block from their lives.
+Writers worldwide have searched for reliable methods of banishing Writer’s Block from their lives.
 This is one of the most frequently covered topics on writing.
-Few writing programs don't devote time to subject.
-A quick Google search using the phrase, “curing writers block” provides over 2,630,000 results.
+Few writing programs don't devote time to the subject.
+A quick Google search using the phrase, “curing writer's block” provides over 2,630,000 results.

 Part of the problem is that writer's block is a very individual experience.
-In fact, trying to describe writers block can be hard to put into words (forgive the pun).
+In fact, trying to describe writer's block can be hard to put into words (forgive the pun).
 Yet the Oulipians constructed techniques and exercises which provided relief from this common problem in a counter-intuitive manner.
 They tightened the reigns on the writing process by imposing limitations.
-They found that by setting rules to which the writer was to strictly adhere the could free the creative process both for in work projects and as a method for inspiring new ideas.
+They found by setting rules to which the writer was to strictly adhere to, they could free the creative process both for work projects and as a method for inspiring new ideas.